 Did you know that according to Forbes, smiling stimulates the brain as much as making $25,000 does?
 In addition, kids smile 400 times a day while adults only smile 20-50 times a day according to Psychology Today.
 It is no wonder that children have about twenty times more joy in their lives than adults do.
 The good news is you can create more happiness as an adult with the simple act of smiling!

 When patients receive new teeth with dental implants, they are usually aware of the physical health benefits such as improved appearance, chewing, and speech.
 However, many do not realize the various mental health benefits associated with a new confident smile, including alleviating anxiety and depression.
 It’s true, one of the simplest things you can do to increase happiness is to simply turn your frown upside down.
-Keep reading this blog to learn the science behind why smiling makes you happy and other benefits of smiling especially with dental implants.
+Keep reading this blog to learn the science behind why smiling makes you happy and other benefits of smiling especially with teeth implants.

 Smiling with Your New Teeth Increases Happiness